IABTechLab/uid2docs/api/v2/upgrades/upgrade-guide.md

 ### How do I encrypt requests and decrypt responses?

-The [Encrypting Requests and Decrypting Responses](../getting-started/gs-encryption-decryption.md) page explains the workflow and provides examples in Python.
+The [Encrypting Requests and Decrypting Responses](../getting-started/gs-encryption-decryption.md) page explains the workflow and provides examples in different programming languages.